idea-fasoc/OpenFASOC/README.md

 make sky130hd_temp
 ```

-4. The output results will be stored in the **outputDir** folder specified in Makefile
+4. The outputs will be stored in the **outputDir** folder specified in Makefile

 Please contact mehdi@umich.edu if you have any questions.